nsip/nias2/naprr/README.md

   * `domain_scores.csv`: 	Domain scores for each student in the school; students are indicated by their Platform Student Identifier.
   * `participation.csv`:	Which students in the school participated in which NAPLAN tests.
 Demographic information and Platform Student Identifier are given for each student.
   * `score_summary.csv`: Overall domain scores for the school for each test in the file.
 Schools identified by ACARA ID.
+  * `napevents.xml`: The NAP Events objects specific to that school, in SIF/XML format.
+  * `napresponses.xml`: The NAP Reponse objects specific to that school, in SIF/XML format.
+  * `students.xml`: The Student objects specific to that school, in SIF/XML format.

 All reports have been generated as requested, except for `codeframe_writing.csv`.
 For the writing codeframe, we still need to understand the structure more clearly; but sensible real defaults have been put into the file from the results and reporting dataset, so the reports are structurally correct.